onflow/cadence/docs/language.md

 // the function and also in a function call, so no argument label is given,
 // and the parameter name is required as the argument label in a function call.
 //
-fun send(from senderAddress, to receivingAddress: Address, amount: Int) {
+fun send(from senderAddress: Address, to receivingAddress: Address, amount: Int) {
     // The function code is omitted for brevity.
     // ...
 }